MausGames/project-one/executable/data/shaders/readme.txt

 ## Functions ##

-bool  coreAnyInvocation       (in bool)            // condition across group of shader invocations bool  coreAllInvocations      (in bool)
-T     coreMin3                (in T, in T, in T)   // trinary minimum T     coreMax3                (in T, in T, in T)   // trinary maximum T     coreMed3                (in T, in T, in T)   // trinary median int   coreMod                 (in int, in int)     // modulo operator vec3  coreRGBtoHSV            (in vec3)            // RGB to HSV conversion vec3  coreHSVtoRGB            (in vec3)            // HSV to RGB conversion vec3  coreRGBtoYIQ            (in vec3)            // RGB to YIQ conversion   (BT.601, NTSC) vec3  coreYIQtoRGB            (in vec3)            // YIQ to RGB conversion   (BT.601, NTSC) vec3  coreRGBtoYUV            (in vec3)            // RGB to YUV conversion   (BT.709) vec3  coreYUVtoRGB            (in vec3)            // YUV to RGB conversion   (BT.709) vec3  coreRGBtoYCbCr          (in vec3)            // RGB to YCbCr conversion (BT.601, JPEG) vec3  coreYCbCrtoRGB          (in vec3)            // YCbCr to RGB conversion (BT.601, JPEG) float coreLuminance           (in vec3)            // luminance value         (BT.709)
-float coreLengthSq            (in vec2)            // vector square length float coreLengthSq            (in vec3)
+T     coreMin3                (in T, in T, in T)   // trinary minimum T     coreMax3                (in T, in T, in T)   // trinary maximum T     coreMed3                (in T, in T, in T)   // trinary median bool  coreAnyInvocation       (in bool)            // condition across group of shader invocations bool  coreAllInvocations      (in bool) vec3  coreRgbToHsv            (in vec3)            // RGB to HSV conversion vec3  coreHsvToRgb            (in vec3)            // HSV to RGB conversion vec3  coreRgbToYiq            (in vec3)            // RGB to YIQ conversion   (BT.601, NTSC) vec3  coreYiqToRgb            (in vec3)            // YIQ to RGB conversion   (BT.601, NTSC) vec3  coreRgbToYuv            (in vec3)            // RGB to YUV conversion   (BT.709) vec3  coreYuvToRgb            (in vec3)            // YUV to RGB conversion   (BT.709) vec3  coreRgbToYcbcr          (in vec3)            // RGB to YCbCr conversion (BT.601, JPEG) vec3  coreYcbcrToRgb          (in vec3)            // YCbCr to RGB conversion (BT.601, JPEG) float coreLuminance           (in vec3)            // luminance value         (BT.709) float coreLengthSq            (in vec2)            // vector square length float coreLengthSq            (in vec3)